aaronmams/jekyll-now/_posts/2017-03-02-why rich people should give me money instead of planned parenthood.md

 My strategy doesn't involve buying anyone's vote or changing anyone's mind.
 Under my plan if you find out that a particular district that might have been algorithmically identified as pro-PP is really, truly anti-PP you walk away.

 There you have it rich people.
-If you like Planned Parenthood and you have $1 million burning a hole in your pocket, consider giving it to me.
-I think I can get you 10-12 congressional votes which is almost halfway to the 25ish you need in order to save yourselves $500,000,000 a year.
+If you like Planned Parenthood and you have 1 million bucks burning a hole in your pocket, consider giving it to me.
+I think I can get you 10-12 congressional votes which is almost halfway to the 25ish you need in order to save yourselves 500 mil a year.
 I'll even ballpark some probabilities for you: I think there is a:

 * 60 percent chance I can get you 10 votes for $1 million
 * 75 percent chance I can get you 6 votes for $1 million, and